rticommunity/rticonnextdds-examples/examples/connext_dds/compression/README.md

 ## Subscriber

-The subscriber is base on default configuration (which will match a compressed DataWriter by default), will receive the compressed samples and decompress them automatically.
-A final report will be print showing the number of samples received and how many of them have been compressed (Check the `writer_compression_threshold` section on the ConnextDDS user manual for more information about when a sample is eligible or not to be compressed), also the amount of bytes received at UDP transport level will be printed, with this we can compare how compression affects the bandwidth usage over the given input data.
+The subscriber is based on the default configuration (which will match a DataWriter with compression enabled by default).
+This subscriber will receive the compressed samples and decompress them automatically.
+A final report will be print showing the number of samples received and how many of them have been compressed (Check the `writer_compression_threshold` section on the ConnextDDS user manual for more information about when a sample is eligible or not to be compressed), also the number of bytes received at UDP transport level will be printed, with this we can compare how compression affects the bandwidth usage over the given input data.
 To finalize the subscriber either set the `--sample-count` option or send a SIGINT/SIGTERM signal that will be handler by the application printing the final report and finishing gratefully.